 - a history of modifications to the system.

-The last three items will not be used in backtesting, but they could be useful if backtesting raises concerns about the VaR measure, which people want to investigate.
+The last three items will not be used in backtesting, but they could be useful if backtesting raises concerns about the value-at-risk measure, which people want to investigate.
 The third and fourth items could be regenerated at the time of such an investigation, but doing so for a large number of trading days might be a significant undertaking.
 Data storage is so inexpensive, there is every reason to err on the side of storing too much information.

-A history of modifications to the VaR measure is important because the system’s performance is likely to change with any substantive modification.
+A history of modifications to the value-at-risk measure is important because the system’s performance is likely to change with any substantive modification.
 Essentially, you are dealing with a new model each time you make a modification.
 We are primarily interested in backtesting the measure since its last substantive modification.